bryansolo/propellerhead-application/readme.md

 ## Response from Bryan

-I built an angular1 based UI because that's what I can iterate in fastest.
+* I built an angular1 based UI because that's what I can iterate in fastest.
 I used a filesystem database called nedb.
 It had no concept of schemas or models so I kind-of home-rolled my own validation - but good input sanitization is still missing (see below in list of things I hate) so don't go live with this ;)
-I used node and express because they're insanely easy to spin up quickly which is what I required for this exercise.
+* I used node and express because they're insanely easy to spin up quickly which is what I required for this exercise.
-You will see the GET API can accept queries but I don't use it - one iteration of the app did and I just left it so that it can be built upon.
+* You will see the GET API can accept queries but I don't use it - one iteration of the app did and I just left it so that it can be built upon.
-To sort the customer list by an attribute click on the header for that attribute.
-You can click again for descending Don't be alarmed: I got names from LinkedIn, emails are made up, and phone numbers are all different Pizza Huts in NZ.
+* To sort the customer list by an attribute click on the header for that attribute.
+You can click again for descending.
+* Don't be alarmed: I got names from LinkedIn, emails are made up, and phone numbers are all different Pizza Huts in NZ.
 Pizzaaaaaaaa!

 Things I still hate: